woodcock3/lcc11-emails/src/emails/birth-confirmation.md

 Please arrive 10 minutes before your scheduled appointment; late arrival will mean that you will not be seen and your appointment will be rebooked.

-## Bus Strikes
-Please note, there are bus strikes from 18th June onwards.
-This may affect travel times getting to your registars appointment.
-For more info see [West Yorkshire Metro]( https://wymetro.com/).

 ## Attendance
   - If you are married (or in a civil partnership) only one parent needs to attend
   - If you are NOT married (or in a civil partnership) both parents need to attend if you wish for both parents names to be included on the birth certificate